 10 Ways to De-Clutter and De-Stress

 There are reasons why order calms us and clutter ramps up anxiety.
-First, clutter is one extra thing we have to deal with, on top of all the other gazillion things we need to do in our lives.
-Second, it's a big visual mess that our brains literally can't deal with - according to scientists at the National Institute of Mental Health, visual clutter actually suppresses the brain's ability to respond, reducing its activity.
+First, clutter is one extra thing we have to deal with, on top of all the other millions of things we need to do in our lives.
+Secondly, it"s a big visual mess that our brains literally can"t deal with - according to scientists at the US National Institute of Mental Health, visual clutter actually suppresses the brain"s ability to respond, reducing its activity.
 Too much stuff means too much to deal with; too much to deal with overloads the brain; overloaded brains shut down, not calm down.

 Here are 10 easy ways to start de-cluttering and de-stressing - recommended by Tracy McCubbin, dClutterfly founder, and award-winning home and office organisation expert:

-1. Read your mail over the paper shredder.
+1. Read your post over the paper shredder.

-2. For every new item of clothing you buy, give three to charity.
+2. For every new item of clothing you buy, take three to the charity shop.

 3. Throw out expired food from the fridge.